Springer correspondence, hyperelliptic curves, and cohomology of Fano varieties: Introduction

-The paper is organized as follows.
-In \S\ref{sec-np} we set up some notation and discuss some preliminaries.
-In \S\ref{sec-res} we discuss the case when $\pi$ is the resolution of the nilpotent cone $\cN_1$ and prove the semi-smallness of $\pi$.
-In particular, we show that the fibers of $\pi$, unlike the Springer fibers, are not equi-dimensional in general.
-In \S\ref{sec relative SC} we consider Springer correspondence for special nilpotent orbits (Richardson orbits) which include the regular orbit on $\cN_1$ and reduce it to the classical Springer correspondence.
-In \S\ref{sec-order2} we start to analyze the Springer correspondence for nilpotent orbits of order 2 and in \S\ref{sec orbits of order 2} we complete this analysis.
-In \S\ref{sec-stalks} we analyze the stalks of IC-sheaves attached to nilpotent orbits of order 2.
-Finally, in \S\ref{sec-Fano}, we present our application to the cohomology of Fano varieties of $k$-planes in the intersection of two quadrics in projective space.

 {\bf Acknowledgements.} We thank Carl Mautner for useful discussions at the beginning of the project.
 We also thank the Max Planck Institute for Mathematics in Bonn and the Mathematical Sciences Research Institute in Berkeley for support, hospitality, and nice research environment.
 Furthermore KV and TX thank the Research Institute for Mathematical Sciences in Kyoto for support, hospitality, and nice research environment.
 We also thank Cheng-Chiang Tsai, Zhiwei Yun and Xinwen Zhu for their interest in this work.
 In addition, TX would like to thank George Lusztig for suggesting her to study the topics in this paper and for helpful discussions about fake degrees.
-Finally, special thanks are due to Dennis Stanton for suppling a combinatorial argument used in section 8.
+The authors would also like to thank the anonymous referees for helpful comments.
+Finally, special thanks are due to Dennis Stanton for suppling a combinatorial argument used in section 6.